sixeyed/dockerfiles-windows/elasticsearch/README.md

 ## JVM Memory Allocation

-Running a container may fail on Windows 10 hosts if they don't have enough RAM.
+Running a container may fail on **Windows 10** hosts if they don't have enough RAM.
 The Hyper-V container doesn't allocate enough memory for the JVM and you'll see an error in the container logs:

 ```
 Error occurred during initialization of VM
 Could not reserve enough space for object heap
 ```

 This doesn't happen with the Nano Server image, but it does with the Windows Server Core image on Windows 10.
-You can force the memory allocation using the `--memory` option, on my 8GB Surface I find 2GB is enough to get Elasticsearch running:
+You can force the memory allocation using the `--memory` option.
+On my 8GB Surface I find 2GB is enough to get Elasticsearch running:

 ```
 docker run -d -p 9200:9200 -p 9300:9300 -m 2GB --name elasticsearch sixeyed/elasticsearch:windowsservercore